 Summary: A low-histamine diet can be quite restrictive even though it’s temporary, so consider your nutrition status before you start.
 It’s not appropriate for young children.

 There is basically one supplement available marketed specifically for histamine intolerance.

 It contains DAO isolated from pig kidneys and is designed to supplement the sub-optimal DAO levels of patients with histamine intolerance.

 There was one clinical trial that found DAO supplementation helped to reduce the duration of histamine-induced migraines by 30%, but not the intensity nor how often they occur (14).
 It was reportedly a small study though, and ideally it would be nice to see if the results can be replicated.

-The reviews of this particular supplement are interesting, and you can buy it on Amazon here if you want to give it a try (full disclosure: this is an affiliate link).
+The reviews of this particular supplement are interesting, and you can give it a try.
 Note that the capsules are labelled vegetarian (as you would expect), but the DAO inside is sourced from pork.
 Highly misleading labelling.